 Insurance Biz Africa Launches Pan-African Insurance Webinar Master Series

-Insurance Biz Africa Webinar Master Series 2025JOHANNESBURG, GAUTENG, SOUTH AFRICA, July 12, 2025 /EINPresswire / -- Digital news publisher, Insurance Biz Africa , is proud to announce the launch of a series of pan-African webinar sessions whose objectives are to take an unprecedented deep dive into the forces reshaping the insurance industry across Africa and the world.
+Digital news publisher, Insurance Biz Africa, is proud to announce the launch of a series of pan-African webinar sessions whose objectives are to take an unprecedented deep dive into the forces reshaping the insurance industry across Africa and the world.

 The 8-part series, themed: "Innovate.
 Adapt.
 Insure the Future", hosted by Insurance Biz Africa, will feature two-hour webinars designed to unpack the most pressing risks, opportunities, and regulatory changes facing insurers across Africa and beyond.